Pronovix/docker-drupal-dev/README.md

 **Replace [YOUR_PROJECT_NAME] with a string that only contains lowercase letters and dashes.
 It must not contain spaces or any special characters.
 Ex.: my_awesome_project**

-TODO Replace the first command with `git clone https:/github.com/Pronovix/drupal-dev.git` if we decide to opensource this on Github.

 ## Installing Drupal 8 inside the running PHP container